Øygarden Municipality: Coat of arms

-The original coat of arms was granted in 1966, shortly after the establishment of the municipality.
+The original coat of arms was granted in 1966, shortly after the establishment of the municipality and they were in use until 2020.
 The blazon was "Azure, a fess engrailed argent below a cairn sable and argent".
 This means the arms have a blue field (background) and the charge is a reference sea cairn sitting on an islet rising above a sea wave.
 The wave and a small stripe on the buoy both have a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The municipality consisted of larger and smaller islands and islets.
 The design was chosen to symbolize the importance of fishing and sea navigation for the area.
 Hence the importance of sea cairns, buoys and lighthouses for safety in the municipality.
 The arms were designed by Magnus Hardeland.
 The municipal flag has the same design as the coat of arms.

-A new coat of arms was adopted in 2019 for use starting on 1 January 2020 after a municipal merger where Sund, Fjell, and Øygarden merged to form a new Øygarden municipality.
+A new coat of arms was adopted in 2019 for use starting on 1 January 2020 after a municipal merger where Sund, Fjell, and Øygarden merged to form a new Øygarden Municipality.
 The new municipality decided to use the coat of arms for the old Sund Municipality which had originally been granted to that municipality on 23 March 1988.
 The official blazon is "Argent, a lighthouse couped azure" (På sølv grunn ei blå fyrlykt).
 This means the arms have a field (background) has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The charge is a lighthouse.
 The lighthouse reflects the municipality's close ties to the sea, and the white colour represents the light emitted from the lighthouse.
 The arms were designed by Even Jarl Skoglund.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has four parishes (sokn) within the municipality of Øygarden.
+The Church of Norway has four parishes (sokn) within Øygarden Municipality.
 It is part of the Vesthordland prosti (deanery) in the Diocese of Bjørgvin.